BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 the "client" code that communicate with the "server" that performs the operation.

+In the following example, we can see two Actions executed in a sequence, `DetectObject` and `GraspObject`.

 ![Leaf To Component Communication](images/LeafToComponentCommunication.png)

-The other nodes of the tree, those which are not leaves, control the "flow of execution".
+The other nodes of the tree, those which are __not leaves__, control the "flow of execution".

-To better understand how this flow takes place , imagine a signal, that we will further call "__tick__"; it is executed at the __root__ of the tree and propagates through the branches until it reaches one or multiple leaves.
+To better understand how this control flow takes place , imagine a signal called "__tick__"; it is executed at the __root__ of the tree and it propagates through the branches until it reaches one or multiple leaves.

+!!!
+Note
+    The word __tick__ will be often used as a *verb* (to tick / to be ticked) and it means

+    "To invoke the callback `tick()` called of a `TreeNode`".

-The `tick()` callback returns a `NodeStatus` that will be either:
+Then a `TreeNode` is ticked, it returns a `NodeStatus` that can be either:

 - __SUCCESS__
 - __FAILURE__